(Updated September 27, 2017)

 - Faking documents

-Falsifying documents is obviously wrong in any way you look at it, however there are Filipinos who still do it to try their luck and get away with it.
-If the lender catches you, you not only lose your chance to get a loan, you will also be marked as red flag or worse a legal action can be filed against you.
+Falsifying documents is obviously wrong in any way you look at it, however, there are Filipinos who still do it to try their luck and get away with it.
+If the lender catches you, you not only lose your chance to get a loan, you will also be marked as a red flag or worse a legal action can be filed against you.

 Moneylenders do value their business.
 Unlike the loan sharks who give loans to desperate borrowers to suck every cent out of them, a legit moneylender will not approve a loan to those they deem could not handle the repayments.
-If you have an existing loan, it is better to pay it off first before you get another loan to avoid further financial strain.
-On the other hand, there are loans created to consolidate the borrower’s existing loans.
-Do not

 - Asking more than you can handle